What Reed Knife Do I Need? Guide for Parents and Oboists (and other reed players)

 Make sure you have a sheath for your knife and a secure tool bag or carrier.

 These knives are very popular as a multipurpose do-anything knife.
-They are not as popular as they once were, but many older generation oboists love these knives.
+They are not as popular as they once were, but many older generation oboists and bassoonists love these knives.
 Popular makers are Nielsen, Philadelphia, Vitry, Rigotti (student knife), and Forrest’s.

 Many of these knives are ideal for beginner reed makers because of their versatility, especially if they are about to switch teachers.
 It may be difficult to make and finish your own reeds after your playing demands more refined reeds, however, so be ready to upgrade when the time is right.